Teaching Global Trade In The Classroom

 Global Trade Videos

-Watch videos focused on global trade, logistics and international sales.
+Watch educational videos focused on ecommerce, global trade, logistics, marketing, and international business and sales.

 Global marketing is, in its simplest form, the management of sales on a global scale and the research that goes into the marketing strategies being used.
 This process is what has helped even the smallest businesses sell their products on a global scale when only a few